Tribune invites readers to identify 'COVID heroes'

 During the COVID-19 pandemic, individuals of all ages and occupations have stepped up to help others and uplift the community during a year of disruption and devastation.

-The Tribune invites readers to identify someone they consider a local “COVID hero,” whether a doctor working long hours, a retail employee who masked up every day and put themselves at risk so others could purchase essential items, a neighbor who ran errands for those in quarantine, and more.
+The Daily News invites readers to identify someone they consider a local "COVID hero," whether a doctor working long hours, a retail employee who masked up every day and put themselves at risk so others could purchase essential items, a neighbor who ran errands for those in quarantine, and more.

 Submissions of 300 words or less will be accepted through April for consideration of publication.
 Submissions can be emailed to